rodages/Project-2-Whats-My-Footprint/README.md

 ### <a name='basket'>Basket</a>
 If empty - renders search prompt.

-Once either "Interested In" or "Want to Avoid" basket has at least one product - renders a table with all items in that basket and counts total footprint of the whole basket.
+Once either the "Interested In" or "Want to Avoid" basket has at least one product - a table is rendered with all of the items in that basket and the total footprint of the whole basket is counted.

-Basket state is passed via useContext hook from App component to avoid prop-drilling.
+The Basket state is passed via the useContext hook from the App component to avoid prop-drilling.

 ### <a name='single-item'>Single Item</a>
-Depending if item belongs to `Farm` stage or `any other stage` - received data is different.
+Depending if the item belongs to the `Farm` stage or `any other stage` - the received data is different hence different component needs to be rendered.

 #### <a name='chart'>Chart</a>
 ![Farm Item](./screenshots/farmItem.PNG "Farm Item") We have decided to visualize `Farm` Items as a bar component as it has more detailed breakdown of different stages of production.
-Also every country has at least one Farm item listed.
+Also, every country has at least one Farm item listed.

 #### <a name='pie'>Pie</a>
 ![Other Stages Item](./screenshots/otherItem.PNG "Other Stages Item") products from `Other Stages` of production are listed in a pie component, as they only got `total climate footprint` and breakdown of how different stages of production contribute to the footprint.
 ### <a name='styling'>Styling</a>
-Project has been styled with CSS library [Bulma](https://bulma.io/).
-It is very lightweight and easily customizable - it allowed us to make a responsive website focused on functionality in a very short timespan.
+The project has been styled with CSS library [Bulma](https://bulma.io/).
+It is very lightweight and easily customizable - it allowed us to make a responsive website focused on functionality in a very short time span.

-### <a name='difficuties-wins'>Difficulties and Wins</a>
+## <a name='difficulties-wins'>Difficulties and Wins</a>

-#### <a name='bugs'>Known Bugs</a>
+### <a name='bugs'>Known Bugs</a>
-<s>Basket total footprint accumulator count</s>
+- <s>Basket total footprint accumulator count</s>

-<s>Back button returning to main search area, rather than previously generated query</s>
+- <s>Back button returning to the main search area, rather than previously generated query</s>

-<s>Being able to add items to both baskets</s>
+- <s>Being able to add items to both baskets</s>

-If Country does not have any products listed in stage selection and user wants to select another stage without repeatedly selecting same country - he will get same notification on data unavailable to initial stage request, rather than tailored to the new stage selection.
+-If the country does not have any products listed in stage selection and a user wants to select another stage without repeatedly selecting the same country - he will get the same notification on data unavailable to the initial stage request, rather than tailored to the new stage selection.

 Found a bug?
 Please report it to @zanasmakarov@gmail.com
-#### <a name='challenges'>Challenges</a>
+### <a name='challenges'>Challenges</a>
 - Filtering search list.
 Some markets at Farm stage can return lots of results. to filter them - search bar was introduced.<br>
 ```
 function filterSearchResults(arrItemArg,searchTermArg){